 There are two reasons why we’re championing the game: it’s a chilled out and beautifully imagined experience, but it’s also packing a brilliant soundtrack from the legendary David Wise.

-We’ve described it as an “adventure” game above, but this thing isn’t going to get your pulse racing.
-It was clearly designed by Nyamyam (an indie developer composed of former Rare employees) to provide a relaxing experience through traditional Japanese paintings, not to mention Wise’s emotive music.
-Gosh, it’s all so chillaxed right here, right now on Professional Moron.
+The title was clearly designed by Nyamyam (an indie developer composed of former Rare employees) to provide a relaxing experience through traditional Japanese paintings (such as Hokusai’s Great Wave Off Kanagawa) – not to mention Wise’s emotive music.

 What’s it all about?
 Tengami is essentially a puzzle game, but the puzzle solving isn’t overly taxing.
 The real appeal here is the artistic style which replicates traditional Japanese paintings.

 As the player, you use the gesture-based controls to essentially enter the paintings and move the story along – different locations are introduced in the style of a 3D pop-up book.
 It’s all rather lovely.